EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 # Workspace Deployment Guide

-The **Workspace** Building Block provides a comprehensive solution for storing assets and offering services like cataloguing, data access, and visualisation to explore stored assets.
-Workspaces can cater to individual users or serve as collaborative spaces for groups or projects.
-This guide provides step-by-step instructions to deploy the Workspace BB in your Kubernetes cluster using Helm.
+**Workspaces** enable individuals, teams, and organisations to provision isolated, self-service environments for data access, algorithm development, and collaborative exploration — all declaratively managed on Kubernetes and orchestrated through the **Workspace REST API** or via the **Workspace Web UI**.

 ---

 ## Introduction

-The **Workspace** Building Block provides a comprehensive environment where users can store, organise, and process data.
+The Workspace Building Block (BB) provides a unified environment that combines object storage, interactive runtimes, and collaborative tooling into a single Kubernetes-native platform.

----

-## Components Overview

 The Workspace BB comprises the following key components:

-1. **Workspace Controller**: Manages the provisioning and lifecycle of workspaces using Kubernetes Custom Resource Definitions (CRDs) and controllers.

-2. **Storage Controller**: Provides an API for self-service management of storage buckets within the workspace.

-3. **Workspace Services**: An extensible set of services that can be provisioned within the workspace, such as resource discovery, data access, and visualisation tools.
+* **Workspace API and UI**

+    Orchestrate storage, runtime, and tooling resources via a unified REST API by managing the underlying Kubernetes Custom Resources (CRs).

+* **Storage Controller (provider-storage)**

+    A Kubernetes Custom Resource responsible for creating and managing S3-compatible buckets (e.g., MinIO, AWS S3, or OTC OBS).

+* **Datalab Controller (provider-datalab)**

+    A Kubernetes Custom Resource used to deploy persistent VSCode-based environments with direct object-storage access — either directly on Kubernetes or within a vCluster — preconfigured with essential services and tools.

+* **Identity & Access (Keycloak)**

+    Manages user and team identities, enabling role-based access control and granting permissions to specific Datalabs and storage resources.

+The Workspace BB relies upon Crossplane to manage the creation and lifecycle of the resources that deliver these capabilities.
+This requires the deployment of:

-4. **Workspace Dependencies**: Includes CSI-RClone for storage mounting and Educates framework for workspace environments.
+* **Dependencies**, including CSI-RClone for storage mounting and the Educates framework for workspace environments.

-5. **Workspace Pipeline**: Manages the templating and provisioning of workspace resources including storage, datalab configurations, and environment settings.
+* **Pipelines**, which manage the templating and provisioning of workspace resources, including storage, datalab configurations, and environment settings.

-6. **Workspace User Interface**: A web-based interface for workspace lifecycle management and resource management.
+* **Provider Configurations**, that support the usage of specific Crossplane Providers such as MinIO, Kubernetes, Keycloak, and Helm.

 ---